but that doesn't mean you can't find a way to help yourself hit longer drives!

 With this new launch angle, right at the low end of the ideal (13 degrees), the example golfer has picked up an additional ELEVEN (11) YARDS of carry distance!

 Now, I can't guarantee you'll see huge gains... putting it bluntly, that's unethical.
-I can promise that, if you launch the ball in the ideal window for your ball speed, you'll definitely see something good happen to your distance!
+I can promise you'll definitely see something good happen to your distance!
+To do it, you need to hit that launch window!

-You just have to know what your currently doing, and work to get that number in the "window"!
+You have to know what your currently doing, and work to get that number in the window for your swing speed.
+And that's what this guide's all about!

 From there, you'll be able to start hitting longer drives!